 We talk everyday.
 Communication takes place in every aspect of our lives.
-We communicate with family at home, with equals in college or school, with other students and teachers.
+We communicate with family in home, with equals in college or school, with other students and teachers.
 At work we do it with boss and co-workers.
-In a library we speak to librarians.
+In a library we talk with librarians.
 Toddlers talk in the sandbox, teenagers on the party, elders at the bus stop.
 We communicate everywhere where we are.

 ‘Everywhere?’
 Perhaps you’re asking.
 ‘Even if I don’t say anything?’
 You could add.

 Yea.
 We do, because we communicate not only by words.
-We communicate by our body, our clothes, our smell, our postures and other ways.
+We communicate by our body, our clothes, our smell, our postures and other channels.

 Supposedly communicating is easy.
 After all, you only have to speak words.
 Though, you learned many words when you were little girl or little boy.
 And afterwards you captured grammar in school.
 Almost everybody can speak, except older ailing people, newborns and others who have hard case of illness.

 Yea, speaking is easy for many, but is your speech understandable for others?
 Do you say always truth when you say something?
 Do you remember about important element of communication which is listening?
 Don’t you say sentences that make somebody ends conversation with you?
 Do you make sure what your interlocutor communicates you?

-Okay, I’m not asking more in order not to overwhelm you.
-It’s about you to realize how you communicate on a daily basis.
+Okay, I’m not asking more to not overwhelm you.
+It’s about realizing how you communicate on a daily basis.
 Observe it.